-This story is one that resonates with all of us.
-Quite frankly, this life is often not what I expected.
+This story is one that resonates with all of us: that life is often not what we expected.

 After our daughter was born, we went through a season of pain in our marriage.
 A big life change, unrealistic expectations, hurtful words, and unhealthy communication habits nearly destroyed us.
 I had expected the happiest time in our lives.
 Instead, I encountered what I thought was the death of our marriage.